 Our financial engines calculated a 8.8 percent volatility for your portfolio using all available data from inception on 06/20/1996 through 07/12/2019.
 The chart below paints a more subtle picture of the behavior of the portfolio by computing swings in returns across sliding time windows of 3 months.
 This means that each data point on this chart represents the standard deviation of the portfolio's returns over the preceding 3 months.
 You will most likely notice that volatility tends to spike in periods of market stress such as 2008.
 This is because prices tend to fall faster in times of crisis than they rise when market conditions are normal or favorable.
 When prices rise steadily, as stock prices do during bull markets for instance, their volatility tends to be low because swings around the rising average return tend to be small.
 However, keep in mind that low volatility does not necessarily mean low risk.
 It is possible for a security or strategy to steadily lose money, in which case volatility can be low but be a reflection of continuing negative returns which is hardly a low-risk situation.

 It is best to think of volatility as one of several indicators that help investors develop realistic expectations for the likely future behavior of their portfolio across different market regimes.

 About Sharpe Ratio

-This chart shows the rolling 3-year Sharpe ratios of the portfolio and its benchmark Benchmark Balanced.
+This chart shows the rolling 3-year Sharpe ratios of the portfolio and its benchmark Vanguard Total Stock Market Index Fund.
 That means that each data point on these curves represents the corresponding strategy's Sharpe ratio computed using performance data over the past 3 years and a risk-free rate of 1 percent.